Obony/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. function that adds two integers and returns the result.

 11. function that prints all natural numbers from n to 98, followed by a new line.

+100. prints the 'n' times table, starting with 0

+101. computes and prints the sum of all the multiples of '3' or '5' below '1024'

+102. prints the first 50 Fibonacci numbers, starting with '1' and '2'

+103. finds and prints the sum of the even-valued terms

+104. finds and prints the first 98 Fibonacci numbers